NSCSW Candidacy Mentorship Program

 The Candidacy Mentorship Program is part of the NSCSW’s mandate to protect the public.
-The program is designed to ensure that new graduates have the skills, competence, and good character to practice social work in Nova Scotia.
+The program is designed to ensure that newly registered social workers have the skills, competence, and good character to practice social work in Nova Scotia.

 Objectives of the Social Work Candidacy Mentorship Program

 The profession of social work in Nova Scotia is guided by two key documents:

 After completing the social work Candidacy Mentorship Program a candidate will: